-As of December 31, 2020, stock options to purchase 4,758,997 of our common shares with a weighted-average exercise price of \$9.10 per common share were outstanding, a warrant to purchase 40,000 of our common shares with a weighted-average exercise price of \$9.79 per common share was outstanding, and 1,016,000 of our Series 1 Preferred Shares were outstanding, which are convertible into our common shares on a one-for-one basis at the option of the holder, subject to certain ownership limitations following a requested conversion.
-The exercise of any of these stock options or warrant or conversion of the remaining Series 1 Preferred Shares would result in dilution to current common shareholders.
-Further, because we anticipate the need to raise additional capital to fund our clinical development programs, we may in the future sell substantial amounts of common shares, preferred shares, or other securities convertible into or exchangeable for common shares.
+As of December 31, 2021, stock options to purchase 5,638,232 of our common shares with a weighted-average exercise price of \$12.55 per common share were outstanding, a warrant to purchase 40,000 of our common shares with a weighted-average exercise price of \$9.79 per common share was outstanding, 1,016,000 of our Series 1 Preferred Shares were outstanding, which are convertible into our common shares on a one-for-one basis at the option of the holder, subject to certain ownership limitations following a requested conversion, and pre-funded warrants to purchase 2,775,996 of our common shares with an exercise price of \$0.0001 per share.
+The exercise of any of these stock options or warrants or conversion of the remaining Series 1 Preferred Shares would result in dilution to current common shareholders.
+Further, because we anticipate the need to raise additional capital to fund our clinical development programs, we may in the future sell substantial amounts of common shares, preferred shares, pre-funded warrants or other securities convertible into or exchangeable for common shares.
 Pursuant to our equity incentive plans, our compensation committee (or a subset or delegate thereof) is authorized to grant equity-based incentive awards to our employees, directors and consultants.
 Future stock option grants and issuances of common shares under our share-based compensation plans may have an adverse effect on the market price of our common shares.